Nathan Modest

-Nathan Daniel Modest (born 29 September 1991) is an English footballer, currently playing for Sheffield F.C..
+Nathan Daniel Modest (born 29 September 1991) is an English footballer who plays as a striker and winger for Sheffield in the Northern Premier League Division One East.

-Modest made his Championship debut at the age of 17 when he played in the Football League for Sheffield Wednesday where he made 4 appearances between 2008 and 2011 before later playing for Darlington, Sheffield, Worksop Town and Rainworth Miners Welfare.
+Modest made his Football League debut at the age of 17 when he played in the Championship for Sheffield Wednesday; he made three further appearances between 2008 and 2011, before later playing for Darlington, Sheffield, Worksop Town and Rainworth Miners Welfare.

 Career

+Sheffield Wednesday and early loan moves

 He graduated through the Sheffield Wednesday Academy and reserve teams, making his first team debut on 20 December 2008, aged 17 years and 82 days.
 He has also played for the England Schoolboy team.
 Modest was called up to the Sheffield Wednesday first team squad for the home match against Bristol City on 13 December 2008 as the team suffered an injury crisis.
 He was a non-playing substitute for the eventual goalless draw.
 However, Modest went on to make his debut for Sheffield Wednesday a week later on 20 December, when he started in the 2–0 loss away to Cardiff City.
 Modest was then a second-half substitute in the home game versus Blackpool on 26 December 2008.